investindex/Funds/README.md

 # Fund proposals

-A terminology note: when applied to a fund, the term _Global_ includes the US, while the term _International_ (abbreviated Intl) excludes the US.
+A terminology note: when used here in reference to a fund, the term _Global_ includes the US, while the term _International_ (abbreviated _Intl_) excludes the US.

+&nbsp;

 ## ETFs